fonkwe/MiniMart-eCommerce-Preview-App/README.md

 # React Native Expo App 👋

 This is a mobile application built using **React Native** and **Expo**.
-It allows users to browse products, view product details, manage a shopping cart that is adding, reducing the quantity of product on your cart and removing the product from  your cart.
+It allows users to browse products, view product details, manage a shopping cart that is adding, reducing the quantity of product on your cart and removing the product from  your cart. you can mark a product as favourite by clicking on the love icon the product detail page and it will be added to the list of favorite product on the favorite page.

 ---